exbotanical/vivisector/documentation/usage-observable-array.md

 ## Basic Usage for `Observable` of Type `Array`

+Let's learn how to use `ObservableArrays`.
 First, let's import the Vivisector library:
 ```
-const Vivisector = require("vivisector");
+const Vx = require("vivisector");
 ```

 Let's create a new Array with two items.
-We'll also add some event listeners to the Array so we are notified any time the Array has been mutated.
+We'll also add some event listeners to the Array so we are notified any time the Array has been 'mutated'.
 Recall that listener methods are optionally chainable:
 ```
-let users = Observable("Array", ["Alice","Bob"])
+let users = Vx("Array", ["Alice","Bob"])
     .addEventListener("itemadded",
         function(syntheticEvent) {
             // every time an item is added to the array, fire this event